axoflow/axosyslog-core-docs/content/writing-python-modules/_index.md

 };
 ```

-while this works, this syntax is a bit foreign from a syslog-ng perspective and somewhat hard to read.
+While this works, the syntax doesn't look like other parts of the configuration, and is also hard to read.
 The usual syntax for referencing regular drivers is something like this:

 ```shell
 destination whatever {